If you had your SNAP benefits stolen through a scam or card skimming sometime since October 1, 2022, you can file to have your food stamps replaced.

 These general tips can help you with keeping your benefits safe:

-• Check card reading machines to make sure there’s nothing suspicious attached to the card swiper or keypad.
-The skimming device can be difficult to detect but is often bigger than the original machine and may hide parts of the machine.
+- Check card reading machines to make sure there’s nothing suspicious attached to the card swiper or keypad.
+Skimming devices are difficult to detect.
+They are often just slightly bigger than the original machine and may cover parts of the machine, such as the pen holder.
+They can also make the keypad or other parts feel flimsy or loose.

 Be suspicious of any text messages that suggest that your benefits have stopped or that your card has been deactivated.